-Inspiring Britain: A year on from four heart attacks, cancer survivor completes half marathon for saviour hospital staff
+Inspiring Britain: A year after four cardiac arrests, cancer survivor runs half marathon for saviour hospital staff

 - Video report by ITV News Correspondent Richard Pallot

-A little over a year ago, a hospital patient suffered multiple heart attacks after a bad reaction to chemotherapy treatment that was intended to help her battle against bowel cancer.
+A little over a year ago, a hospital patient suffered four cardiac arrests after a bad reaction to chemotherapy treatment that was intended to help her battle against bowel cancer.

+While being treated for bowel cancer, having just had her colon removed, Rebecca's heart stopped four times - she only survived because she was already at hospital receiving chemotherapy.

-Now after coming back from the brink of death, Rebecca Langley has completed her first half marathon as she aims to raise cash for the hospital that helped keep her alive.
+Now after coming back from the brink of death, Rebecca has completed her first half marathon as she aims to raise cash for the hospital that helped keep her alive.

 Of the 5,000 runners competing in the New Forest half marathon, Rebecca's story may trump them all.